jcdrubay/documentation/content/applications/productivity/whatsapp.rst

 ----------------------------

-After finishing the previous WhatsApp product wizard, and clicking :guilabel:`Continue`, the browser should have directed to the WhatsApp :guilabel:`Quickstart` page; this :guilabel:`Quickstart` page is where to begin configuring the WhatsApp API by adding a phone number and then sending an initial test message.
+After finishing the previous WhatsApp product wizard, and clicking :guilabel:`Continue`, the browser should have redirected to the WhatsApp :guilabel:`Quickstart` page; this :guilabel:`Quickstart` page is where to begin configuring the WhatsApp API by adding a phone number and then sending an initial test message.